Sue Islet (Queensland): Language

 Ninu nel nga?
 What is your name?

 Stuwa unaga?
 Where is the store?

 Ninu waru ubilaig, au?
 Do you like turtle?

 Ni kulkalgadh yamuleka, au?
 Do you speak Kulkalgau Ya?

 Ni markaidh muleka, au?
 Do you speak English?

 Ina ngau mudh.
 This is my house.

 Kayib mina kapu goeiga.
 This is a really nice day.

 Maal kapu idi.
 The sea is dead calm.

 Inabi ai mina kapu mithalnga.
 This food is very delicious.

 Aye, ngoeba buthuka.
 Come, let's go to the beach.

 Religion

 Many Sue Islanders still retain strong links to their traditional religion, centring on ancestor worship, including a totemic clan structure.
 An important religious figure was Kulka, one of Malo-Bomai's brothers.
 The inhabitants (Kulkalgal) are named for Kulka.

-On 1 July every year the residents of Sue Island observe the "Coming of the Light".
-On this date in 1871, a Christian reverend named Samuel MacFarlane of the London Missionary Society came to convert the Indigenous people of the Torres Strait to Christianity.
-Currently, there are two main churches on the island, including the more traditional Church of the Torres Strait and the Pentecostal Assemblies of God Church.
+On 1 July every year the residents of Sue Island hold the Coming of the Light Festival.
+On this date in 1871, a Christian reverend named Samuel MacFarlane of the London Missionary Society came to convert the Indigenous people of the Torres Strait to Christianity, known as the Coming of the Light.

+There are two churches on the island.
+St Peter's Church, a former Anglican Church, is now within the Diocese of the Independent Christian Church in the Torres Strait.
+There is also a Pentecostal Assemblies of God Church.